There are a lot of amazing castles in the Czech Republic. We know, because we have visited and seen a bunch while living

 Once upon a time, the land which we now know as the Czech Republic was ruled by a myriad of Bohemian monarchs, royal families, and nobles.
 These, shall we say, important folks were wealthy, powerful and showed little modesty when it came to their not so humble abodes.
 Opulence, beauty, and fortification were of the utmost importance, and as a direct result over 1,200 medieval castles and chateaus have stood the test of time.

 What’s the difference between a chateau and a castle?
-A castle is usually fortified and were used for defensive reasons, while a chateau was likely the opulent seat of nobility.
-A chateau doesn’t have high walls and ramparts like a castle would, but is usually far more decorative by nature.
+A castle is usually fortified and was used for defensive reasons, while a chateau was likely the opulent seat of nobility.
+A chateau doesn’t have high walls and ramparts like a castle would but is usually far more decorative by nature.

 Nowadays, these grand reminders of the past are extremely well-preserved, accessible, and a vital part of the Czech tourism industry.
 Each of these amazing locations can be visited as a day trip from Prague, or can be turned into a multi-day adventure.